 - 3. The warning labels on the front of the modules should all be positioned to the center of the chassis, also note the position of the connector on the modules and in the chassis. - 4.
-Insert the four power modules, using their slide rails, into the built in channels of the right-side cavity and two (upside down) in the left cavity as shown below.
-Note that the connectors and warning labels are nearest the middle wall or partition of the PA2000.
+Insert the two power modules, using their slide rails, into the built in channels of the right-side cavity as shown below.
+Note that the connectors and warning labels are nearest the middle wall or partition of the PA1000.